BuGlessRB/regurge/README.md

 - Streaming responses (even in JSON mode).

 regurge.vim supports:
+- Automatic and explicit contexts through !include directives.
+- Dynamic contexts through captured shell output.
 - Streaming responses.
-- Multiple conversations (one per buffer).
+- Multiple conversations (one persona per buffer, multiple buffers).
 - Fully editable history, to mold the scope the LLM sees.
 - Full power of vim available to copy/paste from/into LLM conversations.
 - No pesky delimiters which cloud the answers.